NASA-DEVELOP/VOCAL/docs/source/tutorial.rst

 * |rect| Rectangle: Dragging the cursor in the plot will create an outline of a rectangle, upon release of the cursor the shape will be created in place of the outline.
 * |fred| Free Draw: Clicking on the plot will create a *vertex*, multiple clicks will bind vertices together and create lines.
-If a new line is found interesting an existing line a shape will be formed at the intersection being the enclosing vertex.
+If a new line intersects an existing line a shape will be formed at the intersection being the enclosing vertex.
 * |eras| Erase: Selecting this button and clicking a shape will remove it from the plot. *note: * this will **not** delete the object in a database or JSON file if it is loaded, that is a